Scagneti/first-blockchain/README.md

 # first-blockchain
-A Blockchain in 60 lines of code
+A Blockchain in 60 lines of code (or it will be when I finish it)